[Prologue 1/3] A New Beginning

 [This story is not lighthearted, nor is it intended for anyone younger than 16-17.
 This is a dark story with themes of murder, torture, and violence.
 You have been warned.]

 Alona moved behind Adrik, curling her arms around her husband's neck.
-She looked down at Adrik, her red hair falling at the action.
+She looked down at Adrik, her red hair falling with the action.
 "I've been looking in the library," she spoke smoothly and eloquently as if she thought over each word before saying it.
 "I believe I have found a book that may solve both of our problems."

 Adrik raised his eyes to meet his wife's dark red eyes.
 "And what would you suggest?"

 Alona retracted her arms before walking over towards a small, finely crafted table that sat by the chairs.
-Her fingers gripped at the old, almost tattered book that lay on its surface before pulling it open and flipping the pages.
+Her fingers gripped the old, almost tattered book that lay on its surface before pulling it open and flipping the pages.
 "If it works as it seems to suggest, we get rid of the squib, and our legacy is secure."

 Once she had found the page she was looking for, she passed the book onto Adrik, who greedily took the book in anticipation.
-After minutes of reading, he looked up, a sinister grin taking hold of his expressions, "This could work."
+After minutes of reading, he looked up, a sinister grin taking hold of his expression.
+"This could work."

 Adrik took up the book before reading from it, waving his wand at the two twins.
 "Da huic puero vitam."
 A glowing red light surrounded Lucedio and moved over towards Damien before fading.

 The very next day, Adrik grabbed Damien before the first light.
-"I'm going to finally deal with you as I should have ages ago."
+"I'm finally going to deal with you as I should have ages ago."

 Before he could finish the words of the curse, two bright lights came from nowhere down the long road.
 "You'll starve to death anyway," he determined anyway, before apparating away, leaving the child on the side of the road.